Concepts & Architecture¶

 - Move to Orchestration if Truthound must run inside a scheduler, asset graph, flow system, or warehouse-native automation environment.

-- Move to Dashboard if you need a control-plane with sessions, ownership, artifacts, incidents, or permissions.
+- Move to Depot if you need a dataset repository console with branches, merge requests, releases, rollback, evidence, access, or permissions.

 - Treat benchmark evidence as evidence about the core validation kernel unless a page explicitly says otherwise.